Prepare the header strip:

 Cut the strip to length if necessary.
 It will be easier to solder if you insert it into a breadboard - long pins down

-Place the featherwing over the pins so that the short pins poke through the two rows of breakout pads
+Place the breakout board over the pins so that the short pins poke through the breakout pads

 Be sure to solder all pins for reliable electrical contact.